iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 > It's not mine but it's on my phone<br> :date: __2021-01-12 11:50:16__

 > 2019 US deaths be4 Pandemic: 2.85 mil 2020 US deaths After Pandemic: 2.83 mil Per C.D.C.
 Say no to fascism.
 Say no to this garbage app..<br> :date: __2021-01-06 11:15:47__

-> The contact alert feature is bordeine comsumer fraud .has it zctually od contact by anyone why are comments going oy back to decembet<br> :date: __2021-01-02 00:59:00__

-> #PRESIDENTSTEVENKING #STEVENKING I KNOW THE CURE FOR COVIDE, FDA APPORVED ME TO RESEarch<br> :date: __2021-01-01 22:54:10__